About

 Our Aim

-The IMH Network in Dublin 7 & 1 aims to increase awareness and understanding of the IMH theory and its practical application.
-We will hopefully do this through the regular meetings of the IMH Network which will provide a forum for discussion, learning and reflection on our practice, as well as highlight for us the needs and gaps that may exist in our own knowledge, our community, and in turn, service provision.
+To increase awareness and understanding of Infant Mental Health (see below) and its practical application.
+We will hopefully do this through the regular meetings of the network which will provide a forum for discussion, learning and reflection on our practice, as well as highlight for us the needs and gaps that may exist in our own knowledge, our community, and in turn, service provision.

-We have been successful in 2024 in securing funding to establish an IMH Training Network, funded through The Wheel, which will allow us to respond to the training needs of front-line practitioners across the community (2024-2026).
+We have been successful in 2024 in securing funding to establish the network, funded through The Wheel, which will allow us to respond to the training needs of front-line practitioners across the community (2024-2026).

 What is Infant Mental Health?